Bae-ChangHyun/llm-structured-output-benchmarks/README.md

    python -m main show-results
    ```

-   - If the ground truth has changed, you can specify a new ground truth file without regenerating LLM responses using the `--ground-truth` (`-g`) option.
+   - If the ground truth has changed, you can specify a new ground truth file without regenerating LLM responses.
+JUst using the `--ground-truth` (`-g`) option.
    - To compare multiple experiment results, specify multiple result directories, if not specify default is `./results`.
      `python -m main show-results {folder1} {folder2}`
    - Customize the sorting of evaluation metrics using the `--sort-by` (`-s`) option.